Sahid20/devopstest/README.md

 ![key_pair](https://user-images.githubusercontent.com/73986565/210902132-a44f8a4a-7947-46c6-9820-036dc1500974.PNG)
 ### Step-3: Provision Backend EC2 instances with UserData script
 #### DB Instance:
-- &nbsp;Create DB instance with below details.We will also add Inbound rule to vprofile-backend-SG for SSH on port 22 from MyIP to be able to connect our db instance via SSH.
+- &nbsp;Create DB instance with below details.We will also add Inbound rule to vprofile-backend-SG for SSH on port 22 from MyIP to be able to connect our db instance via SSH. <br>
 Name: vprofile-db01 <br>
-Project: vprofile
+Project: vprofile <br>
-AMI: Centos 7
+AMI: Centos 7 <br>
-InstanceType: t2.micro
+InstanceType: t2.micro <br>
-SecGrp: vprofile-backend-SG
+SecGrp: vprofile-backend-SG <br>
-UserData: mysql.sh
+UserData: mysql.sh <br>
 - &nbsp;Once our instance is ready, we can SSH into the server and check if userdata script is executed.We can also check status of mariadb ssh -i vprofile-prod-key.pem centos@<public_ip_of_instance>
 sudo -i